-High-priority Areas Tailing Dams Management Air Emissions Energy and Climate Change Ethics and Integrity Andrew Artista Relevance of this Issue to Our Business Malfunctioning tailing dams can cause huge environmental impacts and that's why, managing them responsibly is our top priority.
+Tailing Dams Management Air Emissions Energy and Climate Change Ethics and Integrity

+Relevance of this Issue to Our Business Malfunctioning tailing dams can cause huge environmental impacts and that's why, managing them responsibly is our top priority.

 We aim to minimise air emissions and reduce impact on the environment and local communities.

 Climate change is an issue that affects our business and creates both challenges and opportunities for our business and communities.

 Corporate ethics and integrity are ingrained in all our business transactions and we take utmost care in upholding the same.

+Operational Boundary

-Operational Boundary Internal Internal and external Internal and external Internal and external Potential Impact on Our Business In the worst-case scenario, impact can lead to loss of life, injuries and damages to the environment and to our Company's reputation.
+Potential Impact on Our Business In the worst-case scenario, impact can lead to loss of life, injuries and damages to the environment and to our Company's reputation.
 It also entails significant financial costs and production halts.

 Failure to comply with emission norms and minimise air emissions could lead to higher cost of fossil fuels, imposition of levies/ fines, rise in costs related to monitoring and reporting, among others.

 Failure to comply with regulations related to climate change could lead to imposition of fines, higher cost of compliance, and so on.
 Any discrepancies on this front can hamper our relationships with all stakeholders and in extreme cases could threaten the continuity of our operations.

-KPI to Measure Progress on this Issue Zero incidents associated with existing tailing facilities Reduction in PM emission: 11% Reduction in SOx emission: 24% • Reduction in GHG emission (Scope 1 and Scope 2): 2.87% •Tracking of the number of unresolved whistle-blower and code of conduct non-compliance cases Strategies Addressing this Issue (5 5) (3) (3) (3) (3) SDGs Impacted 9 INCLUSION INCLUSION IN AN OLIVARIANS INTA OLIVARIANS INTA OLIVARIANSI IN 12 ESSONSHE AD POINCETHA AD POINCETHA 7 defendance on track to hopey track to hopey 13 dumite 8 EXCENTIONAL TOTAL ASSESSMENT AND TOTAL ASSESSMENT ASSESSMENTASSESSMENT ASSESSMENTAS ASSESSMENTASSESSMENTASSESSMENTASSESSMENTASSESSMENTASSESSMENTASSESSMENTASSESSMENTASSESSMENTASSESSMENTASSESSMENTAS INTEGRATED REPORT STATUTORY REPORTS FINANCIAL STATEMENTS
+KPI to Measure · Zero incidents Progress on this Issue

+- associated with existing tailing facilities - · Reduction in PM emission: 11% - · Reduction in SOx emission: 24% - · Reduction in GHG emission (Scope 1 and Scope 2): 2.87% - ·Tracking of the number of unresolved whistle-blower and code of conduct non-compliance cases

+Strategies Addressing this Issue

+SDGs Impacted

+INTEGRATED REPORT HOW WE CREATE VALUE